jimdigriz/winci/README.md

 # Usage

-Once the image has built (typical build time is 30 minutes), the single output artifact is a qcow2 image located at `output-main/packer-main`.
+Once the image has built (typical build time is 30 minutes), the single output artefact is a qcow2 image located at `output-main/packer-main`.

 To start a VM using this image, run: